 Permit Zones

-Many residential areas require a permit for parking.
+Many residential areas require parking permits.
 These zones are typically marked with signs indicating the need for a resident parking permit.
-Permits are issued by local councils and are usually only available to residents of the area.
+Local councils issue permits, which are usually only available to residents of the area.

 Parking Against The Flow of Traffic

-It is illegal to park facing against the direction of traffic.
+It is illegal to park in the direction of traffic.
 Vehicles must be parked parallel and in the same direction as traffic flow to ensure safety and maintain orderly traffic.
 Local councils enforce this rule, issuing fines to violators.
 Compliance is crucial for visibility and road safety.

 Is Parking on the Nature Strip Legal in Victoria?